-Step back in time with a visit to St. Augustine and Ponte Vedra Beach.
-Groups discover stories of the region’s past at authentic sites and engaging museums.
+Step back in time with a visit to St. Augustine on Florida’s Historic Coast, where groups will discover stories of the region’s past

 There’s something truly remarkable about stepping into an historic building and imagining the events that took place there hundreds of years ago.
 A visit to St. Augustine and Ponte Vedra Beach on Florida’s Historic Coast will introduce groups to some of the country’s oldest sites and most historic museums.
 You don’t have to be a history buff to appreciate the significance of these places, which are filled with artifacts, exhibits and images that tell stories of times past.